 We will see pre-recorded news segments

 Almost every major news organization have pre-recorded films, articles, and news segments already recorded or written.
 “The Times is said to have 11 days of coverage set to roll out, while Sky News and ITN, which have been practicing for years substituting the name ‘Mr. Robinson,’ have signed contracts with royal experts who will speak exclusively on their channels,” The Week reports.
-Read about some times the royal family was brutally honest with the media.

 A national period of mourning will begin